 As dusk approaches, the bats emerge from their roosting sites in an incredible spectacle, forming massive black clouds that fill the sky.

-Fun animal fact:The straw-coloured fur of the fruit bats helps them blend into their African savannah and forested habitat, making it easier for them to hide from predators and remain inconspicuous during daytime roosting.
+Fun animal fact:The straw-colored fur of the fruit bats helps them blend into their African savannah and forested habitat, making it easier for them to hide from predators and remain inconspicuous during daytime roosting.